sanger-tol/treeval/docs/usage.md

   geneset: "GallusGallus.GRCg7b"
 ```

 However, what is cool about this field is that you can add as many as you want.
-So say you have the genomic_alignment_data for the Finch saved as `TaeniopygiaGuttata.bTaeGut1_4`.
+So say you have the `alignment.data_dir` for the Finch saved as `TaeniopygiaGuttata.bTaeGut1_4`.
 The geneset field becomes: `geneset: "GallusGallus.GRCg7b,TaeniopygiaGuttata.bTaeGut1_4"`

 Hopefully this explains things a bit better and you understand how this sticks together!